School of Medicine

 The South West Peninsula Deanery was established on 1 April 2005 and is responsible for the commissioning and quality assurance of postgraduate medical and dental education and training across Devon and Cornwall.

-Peninsula Postgraduate Medical Education is part of Health Education South West LETB, Health Education England and is under the direction of the Postgraduate Dean, Dr Geoffrey Smith
+Peninsula Postgraduate Medical Education is part of NHS England, South West, NHS England and is under the direction of the Postgraduate Dean, Dr Geoffrey Smith

 The vision of Peninsula Postgraduate Education is to promote the delivery of high quality patient care through the provision of a highly skilled medical workforce.

 The website is designed to introduce you to the Training Schemes and for you to take the opportunity to explore and the types of training that are available.

 The aim of the School of Postgraduate Medicine, within the Peninsula, is to deliver excellent education and training in medicine in general and its specialties.

 The school will deliver the requirements of the GMC for Internal Medicine training, stage 1 and specialty education programmes within the Peninsula, embracing the needs and interests of all parties involved – to include the organisation, the Royal College of Physicians, the GMC, the employing Trusts and the Peninsula Medical School.

 In particular the school aims to achieve the following functions: